tailwindlabs/tailwindcss-typography/README.md

 }
 ```

-Additionally, if you want to use the `theme()` helper function to customize this plugin's styles, you can do so by bringing it into scope:
+Like with all theme customizations in Tailwind, you can also define the `typography` key as a function if you need access to the `theme` helper:

 ```js
 // tailwind.config.js